reiver/article-20250315/README.md

 Vine,
 and many others.

-With some exception, the previous **3rd wave** of social-media can mostly be characterized as:
+With some exception, the previous **3rd wave** of social-media can largely be characterized as:

 * **centralized**
 * **walled-gardens**